gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 - [mob.sh](https://mob.sh) is a commandline tool and git wrapper to easily hand over code in a remote mob programming.
 - [mobti.me](https://mobti.me/) is an online mob timer, and the best that I know.
-- [gitpod](https://gitpod.io/) is a webapp that is basically a vscode in the browser that works well for collaboration as you can share your workspace with others.
+- [gitpod](https://gitpod.io/) is a webapp that is basically vscode in the browser that works well for collaboration as you can share your workspace with others.
 - [remdev on azure](https://github.com/gregorriegler/remdev-azure) is a script to easily boot up a virtual machine on azure for remote mob programming.
+- [cyber-dojo](https://cyber-dojo.org/) is a brilliant webapp to practice mob programming on a kata.
+All you need is a browser.

 ### Public Mobs

 If you want to try mob programming you may choose an existing community.

-- [Mobus Operandi](https://mobusoperandi.com/) has a calendar with a lot of public mobs that you can join.
-- [Mob Programming RPG Mob](https://github.com/gregorriegler/mob-programming-rpg) is a weekly public remote mob on thursdays where we develop a webapp for the mob programming rpg.
+- [MobRPG Mob](https://github.com/gregorriegler/mob-programming-rpg) is a weekly public remote mob on thursdays where we develop a webapp for the mob programming rpg.
 Read the [Contribute](https://github.com/gregorriegler/mob-programming-rpg#contribute) section to find out how to join (It's dead simple as in "just show up").
 - [Code Crafts Saturdays and Sundays](https://www.eventbrite.com/o/code-craft-saturdays-and-sundays-15457506392) is a monthly event where you can try and practice Mob Programming and TDD.
 - [Python Approvals Mob](https://github.com/approvals/ApprovalTests.Python/blob/main/docs/Contribute.md) is a weekly remote mob that works on the python version of the approvals testing library.
+- [Mobus Operandi](https://mobusoperandi.com/) has a calendar with a lot of public mobs that you can join.

 ### Further Links